giovatennis/giovatennis.github.io/README.md

 2) Class Project:

 Final Project for my Front Web Development course.
 Developed a website that simulates one of a Computer Science Department at a univerisity.
-It uses HTML, CSS,
+It uses HTML, CSS, and javascript (for implementing a GPA calculator).

 Link for Class Project: https://giovatennis.github.io/Class%20Project/home.html

-Android Project: made on android studio
+3) Android Project

+Final Project for my Mobile Computing course.
+It is programmed in java,

 back end project: made on apache and sql workbench